-The main benefits that are available within the Scheme are:
+The main henefits that are available within the Scheme are.
+THE III DCHCHIO uiat aic avallable VVILIIII tile odlicile , arc.

-- Lifetime pension of 1/60th of Final Pensionable Salary times Pensionable Service. - Cash at retirement in exchange for part of your pension. - Increases to pensions. - Early Retirement options. - III-Health/Disability pensions payable at any age. - Life Assurance lump sum and spouse's/civil partner's and children's pensions if you die whilst an active member of the Scheme. - Death in retirement spouse's and children's pensions. - A deferred pension, transfer out or a refund of your contributions on leaving the Scheme before retirement. - Additional Voluntary Contributions (AVC) options to further increase pension benefits.
+Lifetime pension of 1/60th of Final Pensionable Salary times Pensionable Service Cash at retirement in exchange for part of your pension.
+Increases to pensions.
+Early Retirement options.
+III-Health/Disability pensions payable at any age.
+Life Assurance lump sum and spouse's/civil partner's and children's pensions if you die whilst an active member of the Scheme.
+0 Death in retirement spouse's and children's pensions.
+0 A deferred pension, transfer out or a refund of your contributions on leaving the Scheme before retirement.
+C Additional Voluntary Contributions (AVC) options to further increase pension benefits.